jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 You might notice the the stems of these switch are a plus sign and kind of a translucent white colors.
-The plus sign is the standard for all Cherry Mx Switches, and the color tells me this is a Clear switch. (trust me on that one) On the switch to the left, it's two units which, so we have the keyswitch surrounded by a stabilizer.
+The plus sign is the standard for all Cherry Mx Switches, and the color tells me this is a Clear switch. (trust me on that one) On the switch to the left, it's two units wide, so we have the keyswitch surrounded by a stabilizer.
 A stabilizer is used to make sure that a key presses down evenly no matter where on the key you press it.
-We've all had that weird space bard that never kinda pushed down awkwardly.
+We've all had that weird space bar that kinda pushed down awkwardly.
 (I'm looking at you Microsoft Ergo 4000!)
-There are several different types of stabilizers; however, these are a plate mount Cherry Mx stabilizer.
+There are several different types of stabilizers; however, the ones pictures are a plate mounted Cherry Mx stabilizer.

 ![Disassembled Cherry Stabilizer]({{ site.url }}/assets/example-2.png)